-LiveText/Blackboard Usage: LiveText and Blackboard will be utilized to collect various artifacts that can represent the student's body of work.
-For example, signature artifacts are major assessments of knowledge, skill, and practice that are grounded in CACREP and best practice standards and are associated with various assessment rubrics and are integrated in LiveText.
+LiveText/Blackboard Usage: The student's LiveText portfolio will be utilized to collect artifacts that represent the student's body of work.
+For example, the Case Conceptualization, Treatment Plan, and SOAP note, are major assessments of knowledge, skill, and practice that are grounded in CACREP and best practice standards and integrated in LiveText.
 The online portfolio is maintained in the student's personal file on the LiveText website.
-There may be a number of artifacts that are appropriate for inclusion-see the instructor for details.